MRU-CSIS-3512-001-202301-LAB/instructions/tut-04-redirects-and-state/readme.md

 ### `views/flights.view.php`

 - [ ] Add some PHP to allow the name of an airport to be written in the `<div>` under the airline buttons.
+- [x] I _was_ going to get you to call the `button_class_for()` function with the correct args, but then I thought, "Nope - this is big enough." **But** your buttons _won't_ select unless you set `$active_airline` properly as described below!

 ### `flights.php`

 - [ ] If the query string has one of the known airlines (what are they?), set `$active_airline` correctly, make sure the name of that airline appears below the airline buttons...and store off a cookie that lasts for 30 days that holds the proper key/value pair.
-- [ ] If there is no query string, but there IS a cookie holding an airline, then do the same thing you did in the previous step: set `$active_airline` correctly, make sure the name of that airline appears below the airline buttons.
+- [ ] If there is no query string, but there IS a cookie holding an airline, then do the same thing you did in the previous step: set `$active_airline` correctly, and make sure the name of that airline appears below the airline buttons.
 - [ ] If none of the above is true, then make things behave as if the Air Canada button was selected.

+---

+## Don't forget to push!

+If you remember to push your work back to GitHub, I'll have a look at it on Friday/Saturday/Sunday and provide some feedback.
+If you don't push in that time, no feedback will be provided!